charliedevelopment/vagrant-craft-environment/README.md

 > Remember that some tools in Windows (filezilla, heidisql, etc.) will use PuTTY formatted keys (`.ppk`) which will need to be manually converted with the [puttygen](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) tool.

-Keep in mind that every time a new vagrant machine is created, its identification and SSH keys will be updated, so relying on tools that need to have further modifications made to keys is not recommended.
-If you `destroy` and then create a new box, you will need to run the following to clear the stored identity of the virtual machine, otherwise further SSH operations will fail because of the mismatched cached identity.
+Keep in mind that every time a new Vagrant machine is created, its identification and SSH keys will be updated.
+Tools that need to use modified versions of openssh keys (such as PuTTY) should be avoided if possible, as key conversion/copying isn't handled automatically.
+If you `destroy` and then create a new box, some tools may need to be updated with new identities before you can connect to the machine, as they may cache the identity files of the old instance.
+In the case of regular command line SSH tools, you can run the following to clear the stored identity:

 ```bash
 # Delete the cached host identity information.